Scleral Lenses: Treatment for Irregular Corneas and Keratoconus

 • Easier to use

 • Better vision

-Since the scleral lenses are bigger in size, many people find that the lenses stay in the eye better.
+Since the scleral lenses are bigger in size, many people find that the lenses stay on the eye better.
 You don’t need to worry about the contact lens accidentally falling out of the eye.
-Since they are more stable within the eye, these contact lenses offer better comfort compared with other options.
+Since they are more stable within the eye, these contact lenses offer better comfort compared to other options.

 Do you have irregularly shaped corneas, dry eyes, or sensitive eyes?
 Talk with us about the benefits of scleral contact lenses for your vision correction.
 Many patients with hard-to-fit eyes have experienced great success by using scleral lenses.

 Candidates for Scleral Lenses

 The following eye conditions can be treated with scleral lenses:

 • Post-Lasik Ectasia